Hi dearies! How are you doing?

 A: No, I’m not a metalhead, goth, or part of any other subculture.
 Not anymore, at least.
 And yes, I do like a lot of things which include metal, gothic culture, pop culture, “mainstream” music and art and so on.
 I’ve long since outgrown such labels and none of them represent me anymore: I don’t feel I should choose between diverse things to fit into a particular stereotype, nor do I think taking a subculture and mixing it with other things makes me a traitor or a poser.
 I might listen to Nineties doom metal while I read Vogue if I want to, so what?
 I consider myself a reasonably eclectic artist (and person) with, of course, a gothic background.
 And I chose my nickname at seventeen, which is why it’s like that.

 A: Only if we know each other well enough in the first place, at very least from a long and exhaustive correspondence.
 Distance might get in the way, too.

-No, okay, this is kind of a joke: I have dated a few fellow deviants, but all within train reach and after a long friendship, so I wouldn’t really count on it.
+No, okay, this is actually a joke: I have dated a few fellow deviants, but all within train reach and after a long friendship – and it was more of a friendship with benefits anyway – so I wouldn’t really count on that.

-So well, that’s pretty much all.
-I hope I’ve been quite exhaustive and not too bitchy, and that you might find it interestin.
+And that’s pretty much all.
+I hope I’ve been quite exhaustive and not too bitchy!

 Lots of love and thank you all for everything!